-The EUR 341 million recorded as impairments in H1 2018 largely related to specific files in stage 3 and resulted in a cost of risk of 27bps (H1 2017: EUR 33 million release, cost of risk: -3bps).
+The EUR 341million impairments in H1 2018, largely related to specific files in stage 3, resulted in a cost of risk of 27 bps (H1 2017: EUR 33 million release, cost of risk: -3bps).

 The increase in impairments largely related to Commercial Banking, which recorded net additions of EUR 114 million in Q2 2018 compared to a net release of EUR 114 million in H1 2017.
 This increase largely resulted from substantially lower releases combined with higher impairments in the healthcare industry.
 The remainder was spread across various industry sectors.
 The significantly lower level of releases compared with last year was to a large extent explained by a model refinement in Q2 2017.